Will Germany end 'supervised drinking' for under-16s? – DW – 07/11/2024

 "It makes no sense that young people aged 14 to 16 are allowed to consume alcohol in bars or restaurants if a person with parental responsibility accompanies them," said Gerlach.

-Meanwhile, SPD Berlin state senator Ina Czyborra has also called for a change, saying alcohol consumption poses a great risk to physical and mental development.
+Meanwhile, SPD Berlin state senator Ina Czyborra has also called for a change for health reasons, adding that the minimum age threshold of 18 in Germany's partial legalization of cannabis and the law on alcohol proved contradictory.

 rc/sms (dpa, KNA)